 The proposal would:

-- establish specific requirements for “supporting documents” that must be kept by the driver and the carrier, and,
+- Establish specific requirements for “supporting documents” that must be kept by the driver and the carrier.

 Speaking of becoming effective, the Canadian implementation timeline is also very similar to the U.S. implementation approach.
-Once the Canadian rule is finalized—likely sometime in 2018—Canadian drivers and motor carriers subject to the rule will have two years to implement the required ELD technology.
+Once the Canadian rule is finalized, Canadian drivers and motor carriers subject to the rule will have two years to implement the required ELD technology.
 And, similar to the U.S. approach, early adopters of electronic recording technologies in Canada will have an additional 2-year grandfather period to bring their technology up to Transport Canada’s ELD technical standards.

 As you may be able to tell, Transport Canada officials have paid attention to the ELD regulatory and implementation process in the U.S., and strived to closely align the Canadian requirements and approach.
 In fact, the Executive Summary of Transport Canada’s proposed ELD rule concludes with this statement: “The proposed amendments would be aligned with similar requirements in the United States (U.S.), delivering administrative cost savings, as well as safety and competitive benefits, without introducing any impediments to trade.”